 I know it sounds cliché, but school is where a lot of my self-confidence issues started.
 If you know me personally, then you know that the Lord found it necessary to dab some extra color on the left side of my face and low and behold… we have the stamp ‘That girl with the birthmark.’
 Anyway, the majority of the people who attempted to make my life a living H-E-double hockey stick (trying to not use profanity here), used that as an easy target.
 It probably didn’t help that my boyfriend at the time was a total chick magnet, girls back then were suckers for blue eyes, blonde boy band hair, and a late 80s/early 90s mustang.
 That was real fun.
 (Total sarcasm) The remainder of high school and a little while after was a total whirlwind of typical high school drama, break ups, make ups, and whatever else you throw into the mix.
 The people who contributed to the issues have all grown up and (most) have apologized.
 I am so thankful I have finally been able to move past that.

 My real struggles started when I became pregnant.
 I was scared to freaking death.
 I couldn’t do this, I didn’t want to do it, this wasn’t my plan.
-I was in college at ABAC, I had a great group of friends, I had my whole life ahead of me.
+I was in college at ABAC, I had a great group of friends, and I had my whole life ahead of me.
 I like to think that God knew how badly I would need someone to need me in the years to come, so he gave me her.
 Once her biological dad and I split, I started hitting the bumps in the road, hard.
 I had never felt so low in my life.
 This is where it gets interesting… bear with me.

 I met this guy who was a little older than me, he had a daughter the same age as mine, I got along so well with her mom, it was almost too good to be true.
 I laugh at myself now, but I can remember thinking, this is it, this is the guy that’s going to fix what was broken… HAHAHA.
 I learned very quickly how someone could live two totally separate lives.
 It was a nightmare.
 The things I went through because of him still give me chills.
 I had never met anyone who could build me up and then tear me down in a matter of seconds.
 I couldn’t understand why I kept letting him, why did I keep going back?
 I knew I was making stupid choices, but I was convinced that I wouldn’t ever find anyone else.
 I had someone who tried to help me, the one person who back then, knew me better than anyone.
 I still chose the one who treated me like crap over the one who only wanted me to be okay.
 I knew I was making the wrong choice, but I still couldn’t let myself walk away from the one who was contributing to feeling this way.
 I felt worthless, stupid, and I felt like God had forgotten about me.
 I am so thankful that my daughter was young enough at the time to not even realize I was crumbling.